Rees Algebras of Unit Interval Determinantal Facet Ideals: Preliminaries

 \subsection{SAGBI Bases}

-Our goal is to use the theory of SAGBI basis deformations developed in \cite{CHV96} to find the presentation ideals of the Rees algebra and special fiber ring of closed determinantal facet ideals.
-In this way, one can use the Rees algebra of the initial ideal of $J_\Delta$ to understand the Rees algebra of $J_\Delta$.
+Our goal is to use the theory of SAGBI basis deformations developed in \cite{CHV96} to find the presentation ideals of the Rees algebra and special fiber ring of unit interval determinantal facet ideals.
+In this way, one can use the Rees algebra of $\inn(J_\Delta)$ to understand the Rees algebra of $J_\Delta$.
 We recall the definition of a SAGBI basis below.
-For further reference on SAGBI bases, see \cite[Chapter 11]{sturmfels1996grobner}; for details about applications of SAGBI bases to Rees algebras, see \cite{CHV96}.
+For further reference on SAGBI basis theory, see \cite[Chapter 11]{sturmfels1996grobner}; for details about applications of SAGBI bases to Rees algebras, see \cite{CHV96}.